Associate Professor, Operations, Information and Decisions, Wharton School, University

 Media Mentions: Conde Nast Portfolio Magazine.
 Price Discrimination and Baseball Tickets.

-Equilibrium in Queues under Unknown Service Times and Service Value with L. Debo, 2013.
+Equilibrium in Queues under Unknown Service Times and Service Value (2014), with Laurens Debo, Operations Research.

 Prices and Congestion as Signals of Quality with L. Debo, 2011.
 Formerly titled "Firm Service Rate Selection when Service Rates are not Observable and Service Value is Unknown to the Market".